-Paul Polman is a known speaker when it comes to leadership, sustainable, and responsible business strategies.
+Paul Polman is a known speaker when it comes to leadership, and sustainable, and responsible business strategies.
 He is determined to create a positive impact on the environment and society as a whole.
 He has worked for big names that include Unilever, Nestlé, and the Dow Chemical Company.
 He got recognized for his “Unilever Sustainable Living Plan.”
 He accelerated action by businesses to tackle climate change and inequality.
-A leading proponent that ‘business should be a force for good’.
+A leading proponent that ‘business should be a force for good’

 At Unilever on his first day as CEO, he announced that he wouldn’t be issuing quarterly share guidance and reports.
 Instead, Paul proved that a successful and long-term multi-stakeholder model worked delivering a total shareholder return of 290% during his tenure.